somefunAgba/NLSIG-COVID19Lab/README.md

 <img alt="WDd" src="https://github.com/somefunAgba/NLSIG-COVID19Lab/blob/main/landingWDd.png"/>
 </p>

-<!--#### Recovered-->

 *Metrics Interpretation*: For infections: the YIR = 0.4916 [0.4908, 0.5063] indicates that the numbers are peaking and may start to decrease soon; the XIR = 0.9843 [0.9826, 1.0146] indicates that this time is most likely a peak period.
 For deaths: the YIR = 0.4584 [0.4241, 0.5079] indicates that the numbers are still increasing but may likely peak soon; the XIR = 0.9266 [0.8634, 1.0245] indicates that this time may most likely be a peak period but could also be a pre-peak period.

+<!--#### Recovered-->

+## GUI

 ## Miscellanous
 If interested in dedicating the time to port to other languages, please contact me.

 ## License
-This work is free software under the [BSD 3-Clause "New" or "Revised" License](https://github.com/somefunAgba/NLSIG-COVID19Lab/blob/main/COPYING.md)
+This work is free software under the [BSD 3-Clause "New" or "Revised" License](https://github.com/somefunAgba/NLSIG-COVID19Lab/blob/main/LICENSE)

 ## (Optional) Citation Details
 *Author*: Oluwasegun Somefun, Kayode F. Akingbade and Folasade M. Dahunsi